Council Tax Benefit Changes April 2013

 The Government is introducing new rules to Housing Benefit for working age people renting from a local authority, a registered housing association or other Registered Provider.

-There will be a 'benefit cap' - a maximum benefit income level.
+From July 2013 there is a 'benefit cap' - a maximum benefit income level.
 Some benefits will be exempt from the cap.
-Housing Benefit is likely to be the benefit that will be reduced when someone's benefit income reaches the cap level.
+Housing Benefit is most likely to be the benefit that will be reduced when someone's benefit income reaches the cap level.
 The cap is most likely to affect families with more than four children.
-The date for the benefit cap to start has been delayed by the Government and will NOT now affect claimants in the Surrey Heath area from April 2013 but will start to be capped from 15 July 2013.